MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/clearing-token-cache.md

 title: Cleaning the token cache
 ---

-# Clearning the token cache
+# Clearing the token cache

 Clearing the cache is achieved by removing the accounts from the cache.